robcarver17/skipperman/docs/ideas.md

 DATA_MODEL:
-- go through all code and apply data model
+- go through all code and apply data model - VOLUNTEER ROTA, PATROL BOAT, REPORTS
-- data model
-- changing day attendance will also affect club boat allocation, partnerships, dinghy allocation - or apply strict filters?
 - removing volunteer / availability should also remove related information
-- removing cadet (change status to cancelled) should also remove club boat allocation, partnerships, dinghy allocation - or apply strict filters?

-USERS:
-- remove emails, link options; tidy up userlist on web
+- Button on volunteer rota to perform checks
+- volunteer rota sort by group/ check filtering works

+REPORTS

+- spotter sheet has cancelled cadet partners on

 ### Required for cadet week: